abhilash1910/MiniClassifier/README.md

 ```

+## Running in Kaggle

+This Kaggle [notebook](https://www.kaggle.com/abhilash1910/miniclassifier-library) provides an overview of using the library.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.